Alex-Muhscience/Alex-Muhscience/README.md

 # 👋 Hi there, I'm Alex Murimi Kamau!

-I'm a **passionate Computer Science student** and aspiring software developer based in Nairobi, Kenya.
+I'm a **passionate Computer Science student** and aspiring software developer based in Kisii, Kenya.
 With a strong foundation in **algorithms, data structures, and theoretical computer science**, I am on a journey to solve real-world problems using technology.

 ---